 To prevent patients from succumbing to temptation, we strongly advise all detox plans take place in drug-free environments.
 At Cornerstone, we provide monitored and approved medication if your withdrawal symptoms are particularly severe.
 During detox, all consultation and treatment is non-judgmental.
 We pride ourselves on being honest and clear with our patients, and we encourage our patients to do the same.
 With honest information, we are able to place your needs at the center of your treatment plan.
 Every addiction is different and we believe every treatment plan should be too.

 Spice Addiction Treatment Program

-Our treatment at Cornerstone is built upon the 12-step addiction treatment model; based on abstinence that the Alcoholics Anonymous organization (AA) first introduced.
-The treatment is based on empirical evidence and is customized to each person’s needs and circumstances.
-The philosophy behind the 12-step program is to focus motivation for recovery beside a set of guiding values and beliefs, challenging addictive and toxic behaviors and thought processes that fuel addiction, underpinned by spiritual influences that teaches both humility and self-worth.
+Treatment at Cornerstone is implemented through a 12-step model; an adaptation of abstinence that the Alcoholics Anonymous organization (AA) first introduced.
+The treatment is based on empirical evidence and shaped around that patient’s circumstance.
+The 12-step program focuses on recovery, alongside a set of guiding values and beliefs.
+These are underpinned by spiritual influences, that challenge addictive and toxic behaviors while teaching humility and self-worth in the process.

 Cornerstone’s drug treatment program typically consists of:

 - An optional 7 to 10day detox with medical assistance.
 This consists of evaluation, stabilization, and education